Tama Potaka

-Tama William Potaka (born 1976) is a New Zealand politician and Member of Parliament in the House of Representatives representing the Hamilton West electorate.
+Tama William Potaka (born 8 January 1976) is a New Zealand politician and Member of Parliament in the House of Representatives representing the Hamilton West electorate.
 He is a member of the National Party and was chief executive of Ngāi Tai ki Tāmaki before entering Parliament.

-Early life and family
+Early life and career

 Potaka was born in Raetihi in 1976.
 He has Māori ancestry through both of his parents, who were schoolteachers, and he affiliates to Ngāti Hauiti, Whanganui, Taranaki, and Ngāti Toa.
 He was educated at Huntley School and Te Aute College, where he was classmates with Julian Wilcox, Aidan Warren, Billy Weepu, Karl Te Nana and Alistair Toto and became dux in 1993.
 He received Bachelor of Arts and Bachelor of Laws degrees from Victoria University of Wellington in 1999, and with a scholarship earned a Master of Laws from Columbia University.
-He passed the bar exam and became an attorney at Simpson Thacher & Bartlett.
+He passed the bar exam and became an attorney at Simpson Thacher & Bartlett in New York City.

-Potaka married Ariana Paul in 2008, and they have three children.
+Potaka is a graduate of Te Panekiretanga o Te Reo Māori.

 Potaka worked for Rudd, Watts and Stone (now Minter Ellison), various public policy roles, with Lake Taupō Funds, and Bell Gully.
 Potaka then spent seven years based in Hamilton, working as general manager corporate services for Tainui Group Holdings.
 He subsequently moved back to Auckland where he was a senior advisor at the New Zealand Superannuation Fund.
 He was appointed chief executive officer of Ngāi Tai ki Tāmaki Trust in 2020.
 In 2021, he was chosen as one of four lead negotiators for the Mōkai Pātea Treaty of Waitangi claim.